GCOM7140/group-project/README.md

 datasets in the juicelaundry package with comparable datasets for a competitor, such as Corner Juice, for example, if doing so would aid your decision making.

-For the third point, questions I want to see you convey answers to include: how do you plan on analyzing these datasets (i.e., with what methods?), and what artifacts (e.g., graphics and model estimates) do you plan on producing?
+For the third point, some questions I want to see you convey answers to include: how do you plan on analyzing these datasets (i.e., with what methods?), and what artifacts (e.g., graphics and model estimates) do you plan on producing?
 For the fourth, be specific about the systems that your group has agreed to implement to increase the chances that you will develop analyses for this project in a